 Purina holds 'signing day' at former Red Collar pet food plant

 Jan.
-7—Officials with Nestle Purina PetCare visited one of two former Red Collar pet food plants in the area last week after a recent acquisition.
+10—Officials with Nestle Purina PetCare visited one of two former Red Collar pet food plants in the area last week after a recent acquisition.

-"They called it their signing day," Melinda Stotts, communications manager for the city of Miami, said.
+"They called it their signing day," said Melinda Stotts, communications manager for the city of Miami.

-It was the day the company put up their signs and their brands, to "mark bringing the Miami facility into their fold," she explained.
+It was the day the company put up its signs and brands to "mark bringing the Miami facility into their fold," she explained.

 The company also made a $10,000 donation to the Ketcher/Keheley Animal Shelter in Miami.